barbatus/angular2-meteor-universal/README.md

   you'll need to create a FlowRouter's routing group, like [here](./examples/app/routes.ts#L21), and add paths that you want to pre-render on the server side.
-  Please note that you'll need to set `target` attribute of the `a` links to either `_blank` or `_top` in order to reload current page with a new component on it which has been pre-rendered on the server.
+  Please note that you'll need to set `target` attribute of the `a` links to either `_blank` or `_top` in order to reload current page with a new component on it, which has been pre-rendered on the server.
   Otherwise, Angular 2 will load components dynamically w/o reloading the page, thus, bypassing the server;